Matt Eicheldinger: Social media presence

-Eicheldinger has built a significant following on social media platforms, particularly Instagram and TikTok, where he shares educational content and storytelling.
-His videos have accumulated over 100 million views across platforms, making him one of the most followed teacher accounts on Instagram with more than 300,000 followers.
+Eicheldinger posts on social media platforms, particularly Instagram and TikTok, where he shares educational content and storytelling.
+His videos have accumulated over 100 million views across platforms, making him one of the most followed teacher accounts on Instagram with more than 390,000 followers.
 His viral content has directly contributed to book sales, with one viral video reportedly selling 600 copies in a single weekend.

 Writing style and themes

 Eicheldinger's work is characterized by humor, relatable characters, and meaningful life lessons drawn from both his childhood experiences and teaching career.
 His books are specifically designed for reluctant readers, featuring fast-moving plots and accessible language.
 The Matt Sprouts series is semi-autobiographical, drawing from Eicheldinger's own childhood experiences growing up as what he describes as "the fastest kid on Colorado's western slope."

-His adult work, Sticky Notes, compiles 100 true stories from his 15 years of teaching, focusing on the extraordinary lessons found in ordinary classroom moments.

 Reception and impact

-Eicheldinger's work has been praised by fellow authors and educators.
-Jarrett Krosoczka, New York Times bestselling author and National Book Award finalist, described Matt Sprouts as representing "the next star of middle-grade comedy."

-His books have been particularly successful with reluctant readers and have gained recognition for bridging entertainment with educational value.
-The success of his work has led to speaking engagements at schools and educational conferences across the United States.
+His books have been successful with reluctant readers and have gained recognition for bridging entertainment with educational value.
+He has had speaking engagements at schools and educational conferences across the United States.

 Personal life

-Eicheldinger resides in Bloomington, Minnesota with his wife and two children.
-When not writing, he enjoys trail running along the Minnesota River Bottoms.
-He has maintained his connection to education through author visits and keynote addresses at schools across the country.
+Eicheldinger lives in Bloomington, Minnesota with his wife and two children.